jamacz/clink/README.md

 Okay, what?

-The `:` pops from the stack, and depending on the value:
+The `:` is always done first.
+It pops from the stack, and depending on the value:

 - if it's a `!`, do the stuff on the left
 - if it's a `?`, do the stuff on the right